StephenMP/RestWell/README.md

         // Invoke the request using the Proxy var proxyResponse = await proxy.InvokeAsync(proxyRequest);

+        if(proxyResponse.IsSuccessfulStatusCode)
+        {
             // Get our resulting response body
             var superCoolResponseDto = proxyResponse.ResponseDto;

             // Now we use it
             var message = superCoolResponseDto.Message; // message = "Hello World"
+        }
     }
 }
 ```